ena-infrastructure/specifications/ena-oauth2-profile.md

 To mitigate these types of attacks, this profile specifies the following requirements:

 - All access tokens MUST be audience-restricted as specified in [Section 6.1, Access Tokens](#access-tokens), and protected resources MUST validate this restriction in accordance with [Section 4.1, Validation of Access Tokens](#validation-of-access-tokens).

+- Protected resources MUST treat received access tokens as sensitive secrets, and MUST NOT store them in plaintext.

 - In deployments where any of the above threats are relevant, it is RECOMMENDED that access tokens be sender-constrained using DPoP \[[RFC9449](#rfc9449)\], or alternatively, Mutual TLS \[[RFC8705](#rfc8705)\].
 For details, see [Section 8.4.2, DPoP - Demonstrating Proof of Possession](#dpop-demonstrating-proof-of-possession) and [Section 8.4.3, Binding Access Tokens to Client Certificates using Mutual TLS](#binding-access-tokens-to-client-certificates-using-mutual-tls).